gyr/relx-go/README.md

 *   **Well-tested:** The project has a comprehensive suite of unit tests to ensure the reliability of the code.

-*   **Configurable:** Supports loading configuration from a Lua file, allowing customization of various settings like cache directories.
+*   **Configurable:** Supports loading configuration from a YAML file, allowing customization of various settings like cache directories and API endpoints.

 *   **Debug Logging:** Provides verbose output for troubleshooting and development purposes, controllable via configuration or command-line flag.